AlgorithmsAreCool/microservice-on-nanoservice/README.md

 `dotnet add reference ../CosmoCompute/CosmoCompute.csproj`

 Fun fact, CoPilot inferred the entire test class just from the name!
 But it had a small bug that i fixed up and now they are green!😀

+## 4.5 MORE TESTS!

+I'm going to bring in some more testing infrastructure just for fun.
+Orleans provides a testing framework that lets you run an entire cluster (multiple silos!) in memory.
+This is great for testing because it lets you get some deep realism in your tests.

+## 5. Bring in the data-plane

+Now we need to implement the data-plane.
+This is the part that will handle the requests from the web.
+There are a couple of parts to this:

+1. Add plumbing to the JavascriptGrain to handle the requests
+2. dynamically configure the routing to point to the grain

+So, we are going to create an abstraction to link up the route to the grain.
+Then we add some smarts to the grain to execute the javascript and return the result.
+For the moment, we are only going to support GET requests and only allow the script to return plain strings.

+Now, one of the downsides to ASP.NET minimal APIs is that it impedes unit testing :/, so maybe we'll deal with that later.